LivePersonInc/developer-center/pages/documents/MessagingChannels/MobileAppMessagingSDKforiOS/pushnotifications.md

    {:.important}
    The proprietary SDK notification is only for display purposes, interacting with it launches the app, but does not navigate to the Conversation Window/ViewController, for a fully interactive notification host app needs to provide the implementation.

-### Step 3.
-Create your app certificate and key file
+### Step 2.
+Create a Certificate Signing Request

 In this step, you create a Certificate Signing Request (CSR) file that contains a public/private key pair.
-With this file, you create a key file without a password (.p12) file and a certificate (.crt) file using a pem format.
+With this file, you create a key file with a password (Certificates.p12) file and a certificate (.cer) file using a pem format.

 1. In the Applications folder, launch **Keychain Access**.